Reading speed

 The NDIS Code of Conduct has rules that providers and workers need to follow.

-A person pointing to themself and raising their hand.
+A person pointing to themself with their hand raised.

 Providers and workers must respect your right to: